 Best open source analytics tools.
 An honest roundup.

-Six open-source analytics tools worth running, ranked by the job they do best, with each one's real tradeoff stated plainly.
+Five open-source analytics tools worth running, plus one commercial pick, ranked by the job each does best, with each one's real tradeoff stated plainly.
 No trashing, no invented flaws, and a straight answer on which to pick.

 How to choose in one line

-- ·Want to ask your numbers in plain english and trust the answer? smolanalytics: one Go binary, a verdict on what to fix, answers computed not guessed.
+- ·Want to ask your numbers in plain English and trust the answer? smolanalytics: the commercial pick, a verdict on what to fix, answers computed not guessed.

 - ·Want the deepest all-in-one product suite?
-PostHog: funnels, replay, flags, and experiments together, if you can carry the self-host weight.
+PostHog: funnels, pixel-perfect DOM replay, and the deepest experiment tooling together, if you can carry the self-host weight.

 - ·Just need clean, private web analytics for a site?
 Plausible or Umami: cookieless, tiny, no consent banner.